My Aged Care - Home Care Packages

 Step 8: Services commence.
 The provider you choose must keep an account of your money and show you exactly how it is being spent.

-The message is, if you are unhappy, make a change!
+if you are unhappy with your provider, make a change!

 If you need help with this, please call Right at Home and we can help you navigate the government funding process.